PowerShell/vscode-powershell/docs/azure_data_studio/README_FOR_MARKETPLACE.md

 ```powershell
 Install-Module -Name SqlServer -AllowPrerelease
 ```

+> NOTE: With version `21.1.18095-preview` and up, the `SqlServer` module supports [PowerShell Core](https://github.com/PowerShell/PowerShell) 6.2 and up in addion to Windows PowerShell.

 In this example, we use the `Get-SqlInstance` cmdlet to Get the Server SMO objects for ServerA & ServerB.
 The default output for this command will include the Instance name, version, Service Pack, & CU Update Level of the instances.